VenturaNotes/Knowledge/Computer Science/Programming Languages/Kotlin/Alex Forrester/(Home Page) How to Build Android Apps with Kotlin 2nd edition by Alex Forrester et. al..md

 ##### (1.3.1) Exercise 1.02 - setting up a virtual device and running your app on it
 - It is possible to run app on real device but will be using a virtual device in this exercise
 - “should ensure you run your app on multiple devices to verify that its look and behavior are consistent.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=34&annotation=R7FX94ZD))
 - “app is the configuration of the app that we will run.
-As we haven’t set up a virtual device yet, it says No devices.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=35&annotation=V92L4URP))
+As we haven't set up a virtual device yet, it says No devices.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=35&annotation=V92L4URP))
 - Go to `tools` $\to$ `device manager
 - ![[Screenshot 2024-10-01 at 12.08.13 PM.png]]
 	- Use this to create a virtual device